EugenieAmalfitano/jQueryFiddle/README.md

 This is a project for practice with jQuery that is based on the fiddle tunes in Laura Ingalls Wilder's "Little House on the Prairie" books.

-There is a web site at http://www.liwfrontiergirl.com/fiddle.html that has many of Pa's tunes, together with the literary context in which they are referenced in the book series.
+There is a web site at http://www.liwfrontiergirl.com/fiddle.html that has many of Pa's tunes, together with the literary context in which they are referenced in the book series, as well as the corresponding .mid audio files.

 I wanted to extract just the tune names without all the additional text and links.